What Is an EPC 2026: Ratings, Costs & Grant Eligibility

 A quick note on the Great British Insulation Scheme: it closed in March 2026.
 If you see it referenced elsewhere as currently available, that information is out of date.

 If you let your property out, the rules are tighter.
-The minimum rating to legally let is band E, with proposals to raise it to band C by 2030 for new tenancies.
+The minimum rating to legally let is band E, with the government confirming in January 2026 that all private tenancies must reach band C by 1 October 2030.
 We've covered the specific landlord EPC requirements separately.

 £300 to £600.
 That's roughly what it costs to top up your loft insulation to 270mm of mineral wool, and it's often enough to jump one full band on your EPC.
 It's the single most cost-effective upgrade for most homes, and it's the one we'd recommend first almost every time.